 Hormonal balance is influenced by changes in a person’s life cycle, such as puberty, menopause, childbirth, pregnancy, and breastfeeding.
 During puberty, the body undergoes major changes.
 It takes several years for the estrogen and progesterone to strike a balance.
 Irregular periods are common at this time.

-Before menopause, women usually have irregular periods, with varying amounts of blood being shed.
+Before menopause, women usually have irregular periods, with varying amounts of blood being shed and acne problems.
 Menopause occurs when twelve months have passed since a woman’s last menstrual period.
 After menopause, a woman will no longer experience menstrual periods.

 Menstruation ceases during pregnancy, and most women do not have their menstrual periods while they are breastfeeding.